Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

 Issuers, and ClusterIssuers, are Kubernetes resources that represent certificate authorities (CAs) that can generate signed certificates by honoring certificate signing requests.

-I use Cloudflare, and therefore it makes sense for me to use a DNS01 Challenge Provider instead of HTTP01; moreover, cert-manager supports CLoudflare out of the box.
+I use Cloudflare, so it makes sense for me to use the DNS01 Challenge Provider instead of HTTP01; moreover, cert-manager supports Cloudflare out of the box.

 apiVersion: v1 kind: Secret metadata: name: cloudflare-api-token-secret namespace: cert-manager type: Opaque stringData: api-token: A…M

-Important: this secret needs to be in the same namespace as cert-manager is in, otherwise it will be unable to read the secret.
+Important: this secret must be in the same namespace as cert-manager; otherwise, it will be unable to read it.

-.
+Now, let us create a ClusterIssuer, cluster-issuer.yaml.
 I put all resources related to the Dashboard into the namespace where the Dashboard lives.
-For k3s this is kubernetes-dashboard
+For k3s, this is kubernetes-dashboard, for microk8s, this will be kube-system.
+Check the metadata.namespace field.

-If you don’t use Cloudflare, a ClusterIssuer for a HTTP01 challenge will look like this:
+If you don’t use Cloudflare, a ClusterIssuer for an HTTP01 challenge will look like this:

 Now let us apply this configuuration: